 The Company's primary ongoing container financing requirements are funded by revolving notes issued by TMCL (the "Secured Debt Facility").
 On June 29, 2010, TMCL extended the term of its Secured Debt Facility and amended certain terms thereof, including an increase in the total commitment under the Secured Debt Facility from \$475,000 to \$750,000.
 The Conversion Date (as defined in the Indenture governing the 2005-1 Bonds and the Secured Debt Facility), was changed from July 2, 2010 to June 29, 2012.
-The additional amount available for borrowing under the Secured Debt Facility, as limited by the Company's borrowing base, was \$164,347 as of June 30, 2010.
-The Secured Debt Facility provides for payments of interest only during the period from its inception until its Conversion Date, with a provision for the Secured Debt Facility, payable monthly in arrears, is LIBOR plus 2.75% during the revolving period prior to the Conversion Date.
+The additional amount available for borrowing under the Secured Debt Facility, as limited by the Company's borrowing base, was \$173,234 as of September 30, 2010.
+The Secured Debt Facility provides for payments of interest only during the period from its inception until its Conversion Date, with a provision for the Secured Debt Facility to amortize over a 10-year, but not to exceed the maximum term of a 15-year period beginning on the Conversion Date.
+The interest rate on the Secured Debt Facility, payable monthly in arrears, is LIBOR plus 2.75% during the revolving period prior to the Conversion Date.
 There is also a commitment fee of 0.75% on the unused portion of the Secured Debt Facility until December 31, 2010, which is payable monthly in arrears.
-After December 31, 2010, during the remainder of the two-year revolving period, the commitment fee on the unused portion of the Secured Debt Facility will be 0.75% if total borrowings under the Secured Debt Facility is not refinanced or renewed prior to the new Conversion Date, the interest rate would increase based on pre-agreed terms during the 10 or 15 year amortization period that follows.
+After December 31, 2010, during the remainder of the two-year revolving period, the commitment fee on the unused portion of the Secured Debt Facility will be 0.75% if total borrowings under the Secured Debt Facility equal 50% or more of the total commitment or 1.00% if total borrowings are less than 50% of the total commitment.
+If the Secured Debt Facility is not refinanced or renewed prior to the new Conversion Date, the interest rate would increase based on pre-agreed terms during the 10 or 15 year amortization period that follows.